Morne Trois Pitons National Park, Dominica - Things to Do in Morne Trois Pitons National Park

 Boiling Lake Hike

-Embark on the Caribbean's most challenging day hike to reach the world's second-largest hot spring lake.
-This 6-hour round-trip trek passes through cloud forest, the otherworldly Valley of Desolation, and requires scrambling over rocks and crossing streams.
-The reward is witnessing a natural phenomenon where volcanic activity keeps the 200-foot-wide lake at near-boiling temperatures.
+Embark on one of the Caribbean's most challenging day hikes to reach the world's second-largest hot spring lake.
+This 6-hour round-trip trek traverses diverse ecosystems, volcanic terrain, and the otherworldly Valley of Desolation with its bubbling mud pools and sulfur springs.

 Trafalgar Falls